How to import matcha from Japan: direct sourcing for serious buyers

 MethodTransitBest forRisk

-Air freight3–7 daysCeremonial/latte grade, orders under 300kgLow
+Air freight3–7 daysCeremonial/premium latte grade, orders under 300kgLow

 Reefer sea container (FCL)30–60 daysLarge culinary volumes, 300kg+Low (temperature controlled)